aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Redis resources

-You need an existing Redis service before setting up Redis as persistent storage layer provider.
-You can also use Redis compatible services like [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/){target="_blank"} or [Amazon MemoryDB for Redis](https://aws.amazon.com/memorydb/){target="_blank"} as persistent storage layer provider.
+Before setting up Redis as the persistent storage layer provider, you must have an existing Redis service.
+We recommend you to use Redis compatible services such as [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/){target="_blank"} or [Amazon MemoryDB for Redis](https://aws.amazon.com/memorydb/){target="_blank"} as your persistent storage layer provider.

 ???+ tip "No existing Redis service?"
-    If you don't have an existing Redis service, we recommend using [DynamoDB](#dynamodbpersistencelayer) as persistent storage layer provider.
+    If you don't have an existing Redis service, we recommend using [DynamoDB](#dynamodbpersistencelayer) as the persistent storage layer provider.

 === "AWS CloudFormation example"